 Over the past decade, concerns have emerged about global climate change and greenhouse gases like carbon dioxide (CO2).
 Based on climate science and consideration of policies of jurisdictions in the region, the COG Climate Change Report of November 2008 set a goal of reducing the region’s CO2 output to 80% below 2005 levels by 2050.
 Applying this goal to transportation would require reducing the region’s transportation-related CO2 emissions by 60% compared to 2005 levels by 2040, the horizon year for the CLRP.

-While some reduction in CO2 emissions by 2040 is currently forecast, the regional target is far from being met, and as with some other emissions, CO2 emissions are projected to increase between 2030 and 2040.
-Because CO2 emissions accumulate in the atmosphere over time, the failure to make improvements now makes greenhouse gas emissions an even greater concern.
+While some reduction in CO2 emissions by 2040 is currently forecast, total CO2 emissions are projected to increase between 2025 and 2040.
+The CO2 emissions, however, are rising at a slower rate than population and employment growth, resulting in forecast decreases in CO2 emissions per capita.
+Because CO2 emissions accumulate in the atmosphere over time, the failure to make improvements in total CO2 emissions now makes greenhouse gas emissions an even greater concern.